lonycell/ESP8266-AT-Kaa/firmware/README.md

 ##Requirements

-For information on how to connect ESP8266 to your PC, compile and install Xtensa-lx106 toolchain, ESP RTOS SDK, esptool.py and Kaa C SDK, please refer to this [page](http://docs.kaaproject.org/display/KAA/ESP8266)
+For information on how to connect ESP8266 to your PC, compile and install Xtensa-lx106 toolchain, ESP RTOS SDK, and esptool.py, please refer to this [page](http://docs.kaaproject.org/display/KAA/ESP8266).

 ##Building

 Please follow these simple steps.

-* Generate Kaa C SDK in [Kaa Sandbox](http://docs.kaaproject.org/display/KAA/Kaa+Sandbox).
+* Generate Kaa `Reduced C SDK` in [Kaa Sandbox](http://docs.kaaproject.org/display/KAA/Kaa+Sandbox).
 * Put downloaded SDK into `libs/kaa` folder.

 * Execute the following to build: